smsrikar/Team-Repository-CSE-360/README.md

 9. Allow customers to see their expected wait time for orders
 10. A way for restaurant owners to add new items
 11. A way to give coupons to frequent customers
+12. Allow the customer to store their delivery address.

 ## Project Requirements
 - [JAVA SDK](https://www.oracle.com/java/technologies/downloads/)